 When you ask a YES/NO question, you cannot make headway in your project work because you will not have information to work with.
 Stay away from closed-ended questions.
 Rather than use open-ended ones,

-Your hypothesis must be tentative to the problem under study and should relate to the questions you have raised in your research questions
+Your hypothesis must be tentative to the problem under study and should relate to the questions you have raised in your research questions.

 There may be constraints that may influence the outcome of your research; they are beyond your control, so you must state them.

-Some topics are broad and, because of the time you have, you might have to chop off some areas deliberately,;, clearly define the length to which your project will cover.
+Some topics are broad and, because of the time you have, you might have to chop off some areas deliberately,;, and clearly define the length to which your project will cover.

 Definition of terms

 Make sure you define important terms and concepts in your projects, such as variables, acronyms, and keywords.

 Steps in writing chapter one of a research project (Summarised)

 The format in which your chapter will follow differs depending on your discipline.
 However, most of the chapter one follows the following format;